FRC7540/ansible-collection-frc/roles/wpilib/README.md

 ## Requirements

-These roles are only tested using Ubuntu/PopOS 20.04 Focal.
+These roles are only tested using Ubuntu/PopOS 20.04 Focal with GNOME desktop.

 Experiments indicate that the most recent FRC tools (2022.04.1) is incompatible with Ubuntu/PopOS 22.04 Jammy.
 The install is successful, but certain tools